VertikaJain/realtime-salad-app/README.md

   9. yarn watch (performs the following tasks -)
       - installs sass, sass-loader & resolve-url-loader dependencies when executed first time, and saves to package.json.
       - compiles SCSS & JS files using laravel-mix, and stores the compiled code to public folder i.e. CSS & JS.
+  10. yarn add mongoose (helps in interaction of JS code with MongoDB)

 ## NPM COMMANDS
   *NPM package manager is automatically downloaded with NodeJS, and it can be used as an alternative to YARN.
 Since NPM has a drawback that it works quite slow when compared with YARN (as YARN installs dependencies simultaneously), I will be using YARN in this project.
 However, I am providing NPM commands as well for reference.*